Balakrishna-RK/Balakrishna-RK/Projects/Characteristics_of_CMOS_Devices_Utilizing_SKY130_Process_Design_Kit_with_Xschem_and_Ngspice/README.md

-<h1>Characteristics of CMOS Devices Utilizing SKY130 Process Design Kit with Xschem and Ngspice</h1>
+<h1>Characteristics of MOS Devices Utilizing SKY130 Process Design Kit with Xschem and Ngspice</h1>
+<p><b>This project focuses on the analysis of MOSFET characteristics, specifically PMOS and NMOS transistors.
+Using the SkyWater 130nm Process Design Kit (PDK), we design circuits with Xschem and perform detailed simulations with Ngspice.
+The goal is to understand the behavior of MOS transistors through their drain and transfer characteristics.
+This foundational analysis aids in designing more complex CMOS circuits in future projects.</b></p>

 <h2>Contents</h2>